avine/formation-angular-base/doc/workbook/public/01_getting_started.md

-## Lab 1: Getting started 6/8
+## Lab 1: Getting started 5/6

-Now, you are done with the raw application you've created!<br />
+Now, you are done with the raw application you've created! 🎉<br />
 From now on, you'll be using the Angular application provided:

 ```txt